Efficient Two Photon Generation from an Emitter in a Cavity: Steady State Results

 The value of $Q$ quantifies the deviations of the cavity field statistics from the Poissonian statistics.
-A positive value of Q indicates super-Poissonian statistics.
-The value of $g^2(0)$ is a measure of the two-photon coincidence detection probability.
-A value of $g^2(0)>1$ corresponds to "bunched" light, which indicates that the two-photons are emitted in pairs in a short period of time.
+A positive value of Q indicates super-Poissonian statistics whereas a negative $Q$ implies sub-Poissonian statistics. $g^2(0)$ is defined as a measure of two-photon coincidence detection probability.

+$g^2(0)>1$ corresponds to "bunched" light which, for our system, indicates that the two-photons are emitted in pairs in a short period of time.